hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. note::

-    The construction of the cells in |project| has some constraints and it will be not possible to make exactly the domain describes previously.
-These constraints will be explained in the next section.
+    It is worthwhile observing that the construction of the cells in |project| still has some constraints and it will not be possible to exactly construct the previously described domain.
+    These constraints shall be explained in the next section.

 Interval definition
 -------------------

-The data structure widely used by |project| is an interval.
+The data structure widely used by |project| is the interval.
 An interval is described as follows

 .. image:: ./figures/interval.png
     :width: 200
     :align: center

-The interval is defined by its start and end values.
-And we introduce two new properties
+An interval is defined by its start and end values (left and right extremal values, in black).

-- the step which is used to browse the interval with a given step,
+Moreover, we introduce two additional attributes

-- the index which is used as an offset on other data structures (more details will be given in the following).
+- the index (in red), which is used to make the link (being an offset) with the actual structure where data are stored (more details in the sequel).
+- the step (in green), which represents the step utilized to navigate inside the interval it refers to.

 .. warning::

-    - In the introduction, we didn't pay attention to the type of bounds describing the interval.
+    - In the previous introduction, we have not paid attention to the type of extremal values describing the interval.
 In |project|, the start and the end of the interval are integers.

     - It is also important to notice that the end value of the interval is not included.
+Intervals are closed on the left and open on the right.

-As in the introduction, we have multiple resolutions which mean different cell sizes.
-The grid resolution is defined by a level.
-The size of a cell is fixed by its level
+As in the introduction, we can handle multiple resolutions, which mean different cell sizes.
+The grid resolution is indexed and defined by a level.
+Thus, the size of a cell (edge length) is fixed by its level in the following way

 .. math:: \Delta x = \frac{1}{2^{level}}.
     :label: dx

-The size is the same in all the directions and, therefore, the cells are represented by squares in 2D and cubes in 3D.
+At this stage of development, we take the size to be the same in all the directions and, therefore, the cells are squares in 2D and cubes in 3D.

-In |project|, intervals are represented by integers and not by real numbers as in the introduction.
-This is because an interval is defined by the cells of a given level.
+As emphasized in the previous remark, in |project|, intervals are represented by integers instead that by real numbers as in the introduction.
+This is made possible by the fact that an interval is associated to some cells at a given level, whose size (a real number) can be simply obtained by :eq:`dx`.
 The figure below illustrates the idea

 .. image:: ./figures/interval-2.png
     :width: 250